Large-type Artin groups are systolic: The complexes for -generated groups

 \begin{corollary} Suppose there are three precells $\Pa_1$, $\Pa_2$ and $\Pa_3$ such that $\Pa_1\cap \Pa_2$ is a nontrivial path $P_1$ in the upper half of $\Pa_2$, and $\Pa_3\cap \Pa_2$ is a nontrivial path $P_3$ in the lower half of $\Pa_2$.
 Then $\Pa_1\cap \Pa_3$ is either empty or one point. \end{corollary}

-\begin{proof} We glue $\Pa_2$ and $\Pa_1$ along $P_1$, and glue $\Pa_2$ and $\Pa_3$ along $P_3$ to obtain space $C$.
+\begin{proof} We glue $\Pa_2$ and $\Pa_1$ along $P_1$, and glue $\Pa_2$ and $\Pa_3$ along $P_3$ to obtain a space $C$.
 There is a natural map $C\to X^{\ast}$.
 By Corollary \ref{cor:cell embeded} (2) and (3), there are four possibilities of the space $C$, we only consider the two cases in Figure \ref{fig:intersect2}, the other cases are similar.
+Let $l_i$ and $r_i$ be the left tip and right tip of $\Pa_i$.